peteroupc/peteroupc.github.io/randomfunc.md

 - If the sequence outputs numbers in the interval \[0, 1\], the [**Baker's map**](http://en.wikipedia.org/wiki/Baker's_map) of the sequence is `2 * (0.5-abs(x - 0.5))`, where `x` is each
 number in the sequence.

-The points of a low-discrepancy sequence can be "scrambled" with the help of a pseudorandom number generator (or another kind of RNG).
+The points of a low-discrepancy sequence can be "scrambled" with the help of a pseudorandom number generator (or another device or program that simulates a "source of random numbers").
 In Monte Carlo sampling, low-discrepancy sequences are often used to achieve more efficient "random" sampling, but in general, they can be safely used this way only if none of their points is skipped (Owen 2020)<sup>[**(66)**](#Note66)</sup>

 <a id=Notes_on_Randomization_Involving_Real_Numbers></a>
 ### Notes on Randomization Involving Real Numbers